josesayago/wp-cache.com/README.md

 ## License

-WP Qore is licensed under the GPL v3 or later.
+WP-Cache.com is licensed under the GPL v3 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as